avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 When you run your first test, MongoDB downloads the latest MongoDB Binaries.
 It may take a minute.
 (The download is ~70mb).

-Note: Since we're using async/await, you need Node v7.6 and above.

 **Add fixtures for each test**

 You'll want to populate your database with dummy data.
 Here's an example: